MStarmans91/DMRadiomics/README.md

 The computation time of an experiment depends mostly on two factors:

 1. The size of the dataset in terms of patients and features.
-A mutation experiment conducted on only the DTF subset (61 paitents) and only using T1-MRI (413 features) will take less time than a DTF vs non-DTF (203 patients) on T1- and T2-MRI (822 features).
+A mutation experiment conducted on only the DTF subset (61 patients) and only using T1-MRI (411 features) will take less time than a DTF vs non-DTF (203 patients) on T1- and T2-MRI (822 features).
 2. The amount of workflows executed.
 By default, this equals 100.000 randomly sampled workflows x 5x train-validation cross-validation x 100x train-test cross-validation